robinboncoeur/Art/docs/writing/W_Edits.md

 “Let me see.”

 Lauren passed the notebook across the table.
-Mara tested the swatches the way she tested everything: with honesty.
-Thumb and forefinger, rubbing the weave lightly.
-Body.
-Recovery.
-Spine.
+Mara tested the swatches gently but with clear intent.
+She rubbed the weave between her thumb and forefinger, then stretched the fabric slowly across the grain and let it fall back into her palm.

 “This holds,” Mara said.
 “It won’t collapse when it’s damp.”